n-alex-goncalves/TuringMachineLambdaCalculusInterpreter/README.md

 - User Interface built with **Bootstrap**, **JQuery**, **JQuery Terminal** and **FullPages**
 - Tested using **Jest** and **Node.JS**

-## GENERAL DESCRIPTION

-The lambda calculus interpreter uses an applicative-order evaluation strategy to perform beta reduction.
-The interpreter is able to simplify complex lambda calculus expressions.
-It can also highlight the parameters and arguments of an expression, and it can simulate both SKI combinators and boolean logic operations.

-The Turing machine (TM) interpreter works using a JSON-based terminal as outlined by Chad Palmer in his article ["A Complete Web Page: Building a Turing Machine in JavaScript"](https://medium.com/swlh/a-complete-web-page-building-a-turing-machine-in-javascript-d6c32d3708c4).
-The TM interpreter can visualise the run of a Turing machine by simulating the movement of the machine head on a tape.

-The multi-tape TM interpreter is used for simulating a lambda calculus term in a Turing machine.
-The format of the lambda term that is simplified by the multi-tape interpreter is similar to the format of De Brujin indices.

-## INSTRUCTIONS FOR SIMULATING TURING MACHINE (TM) IN THE LAMBDA CALCULUS
+## Instructions for Simulating Turing Machine (TM) In the Lambda Calculus

-1. In the `Single-Tape Turing Machine Interpreter`, run a TM using either an example in the drop-down list or create a TM of your own
+1. In the `Single-Tape TM Interpreter`, run a TM using either an example in the drop-down list or create a TM of your own
 2. In the `Lambda Calculus Interpreter`, enter 'T' to denote the beginning of the TM as a lambda term

-3. In the `Lambda Calculus Interpreter`, enter to the right of 'T' the tape you want to run:
+3. In the `Lambda Calculus Interpreter`, enter to the right of 'T' the tape you want to run (e.g., T1011 to run the tape 1011)

-        T101

 4. Run the `Lambda Calculus Interpreter`

-## INSTRUCTIONS FOR SIMULATING LAMBDA CALCULUS IN THE MULTI-TAPE TURING MACHINE (TM)
+## Instructions for Simulating Lambda Calculus in the Multi-Tape Turing Machine (TM)

-1. In the `Lambda Calculus Interpreter`, enter the lambda calculus term being converted.
+1. In the `Lambda Calculus Interpreter`, enter the lambda calculus term being converted

-2. In the `Multi-Tape Turing Machine Interpreter`, the lambda calculus term previously entered should now be converted into its Dal Lago and Martini notation
+2. In the `Multi-Tape TM Interpreter`, the lambda calculus term entered in the `Lambda Calculus Interpreter`should now be converted into its Dal Lago and Martini notation

-3. Run the `Multi-Tape Turing Machine Interpreter`
+3. Run the `Multi-Tape TM Interpreter`
 4. The tape of the interpreter at the halting state will be the weak head normal form of the lambda calculus term in Dal Lago and Martini notation

-## INTERPRETER SHOWCASE
+## Interpreter Showcase

-### LAMBDA CALCULUS INTERPRETER
+### Lambda Calculus Interpreter

 ![](img/lambdaGif.gif)

-### TURING MACHINE (TM) INTERPRETER
+### Turing Machine (TM) Interpreter

 <img src="img/turingGif.gif" width="740" height="450">

-## FILES
+## Files

 - `lambda_calculus_interpreter.js`: The lambda calculus system and the interpreter for running and reducing the lambda calculus terms
 - `single_tape_TM_interpreter.js`: The TM and its interpreter for running the TM
 - `multi_tape_TM_interpreter.js`: The multi-tape interpreter used to simulatie the lambda calculus in the multi-tape TM interpreter
 - `simulation_TM_to_lambda_calculus.js`: The functions necessary to convert the single-tape TM into a lambda calculus term

-## DEPENDENCIES & REFERENCES
+## Dependencies & References

 Thanks go to the following authors/resources for their help and guidance: